 - Applying for Probate or Letters of Administration (in the event there is no valid will or no living executor).

-- Supreme Court Family Provision claims/defending Family Provision claims and
+- Supreme Court Family Provision claims or defending Family Provision claims .

-A Power of Attorney is a legal document whereby one person grants another person the authority to make legal and financial decisions on their behalf.
-A Power of Attorney can be used in several ways – having another take care of your affairs while you are travelling or in times of extended illness.
+A Power of Attorney is a legal document whereby one person grants one or more other persons the authority to make legal and financial decisions on their behalf.
+For example, a Power of Attorney can be used to have another take care of your affairs while you are travelling or in times of extended illness.

-An Enduring Power of Attorney takes this a step further, whereby the attorney, who is the person nominated to manage your affairs (also called the “Donee”) may continue to manage your affairs once you (also called the “Donor”) is found to have diminished mental capacity due to injury or illness.
+An Enduring Power of Attorney takes this a step further, whereby the attorney, who is the person nominated to manage your affairs may continue to manage your affairs once you are found to have diminished mental capacity due to injury or illness.
 This arrangement can remain in place as long as the donor is still alive.

-Powers of Attorney can be prepared in two ways – to come into effect immediately and to continue once the donor suffers a loss of capacity, or to come into effect at a future time (such as the onset of mental incapacity).
+Powers of Attorney can be prepared in two ways – to come into effect immediately and to continue once the donor suffers a loss of capacity, or to come into effect at a future time of your choosing (such as the onset of physical or mental incapacity).

-In order to sign a Power of Attorney, the donor must be capable of understanding the nature and effect of the document they are signing.
+In order to sign a Power of Attorney, the donor must be fully capable of understanding the nature and effect of the document they are signing.
 It is therefore important in situations where an Attorney is to be appointed that it is done in a timely manner and should not to be lightly entered into.

 Appointing an enduring guardian differs from appointing an enduring attorney.
-An enduring power of attorney deals with a person’s financial affairs whereas an enduring guardian handles personal decisions, such as a person’s living arrangements, their personal services and consenting to or refusing medical/dental treatment.
+An enduring power of attorney deals with a person’s financial affairs whereas an enduring guardianship deals with personal decisions, such as a person’s living arrangements, the types of personal services they receive and consenting to proper medical and dental treatment.

 Arrange a consultation with an experienced solicitor today.